martinengelcke/martinengelcke.github.io/about.md

 ],
 and path planning for robot arms [[15](https://arxiv.org/abs/2210.11779)].

 The full list of publications can be found [here](https://martinengelcke.github.io/publications/).
+Talks can be found [here](https://martinengelcke.github.io/talks/).

 ## Service